MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 Fault Management Notifications are optional and do not impact end-to-end flow
 - The BUS system triggers provisioning of Fault Management Job.
-  - The SOF provisions Fault Management by creating a `FaultManagementJob` which contains the configuration of fault indicators and related service.
+  - The SOF provisions Fault Management by creating a `FaultManagementJob` which contains the configuration of fault indicators for monitored object.
   - `FaultManagementJob` also carries a configuration including granularity, reporting period, schedule definition, and output format.
   - The `FaultManagementJob` is processed by the SOF as per the state transition rules described in [6.1.4.](#614-fault-management-job-state-machine)
   - (optional) The SOF reports the `FaultManagementJob` state changes.
-  - On a scheduled date according to schedule definition, fault job is executed and data generation is started.
+  - On a scheduled date according to schedule definition, a `FaultManagementReport` entity is created and data generation is started.
+  - Fault data is collected in the `FaultManagementReport`.
-  - When the configured reporting period elapses, a `FaultManagementReport` entity is created to collect the fault management results.
+  - When the configured reporting period elapses, collection of results is completed.
   - `FaultManagementReport` is processed as per the state transition rules described in [6.13.1.](#6131-fault-management-report-state-machine)
   - (optional) The SOF reports the `FaultManagementReport` state change.